nizmow/blog/content/posts/masstransit-messages-to-all-service-instances.md

 ---
-title: "Receiving a transient message on all service instances in MassTransit"
+title: "Receiving a message on all service instances in MassTransit"
 date: 2019-11-19T13:33:09+02:00

 categories: